Significance of Jupiter In Astrology

 On a medical level, the longevity association is worth looking into more.
 There are over 1,000 years of folklore associated with this medical benefit in the West alone.
 In the East, the folklore is much more extensive.

-Sage is a uterine stimulant, so it should be avoided in large doses by pregnant women.
+Sage is a uterine stimulant, so pregnant women should avoid it in large doses.

-However, sage is safe to eat as a spice in food preparations, even if pregnant, and as a culinary spice, it is indispensable!
-Aside from adding a unique smokey flavor to your food, sage aids in the digestion of fatty foods, which is why it is often paired with pork.
+However, sage is safe to eat as a spice in food preparations.
+Even if pregnant, and as a culinary spice, it is indispensable!
+It adds a unique smokey flavor to your food.
+The herb aids in the digestion of fatty foods, which is why it often goes well with pork.

 Regardless of how you choose to use sage in your own budding hedge witch practice (whether magickally, medicinally, or culinarily), it would be very sagacious of you to do so!